Bringing your family to Northern Ireland

 Read more information on finding a day nursery in Northern Ireland.

 If your course at Ulster lasts less than 6 months then you and your family should take out medical insurance for the duration of your stay in the UK.

 Opticians and dentists will charge adults for treatment.
-Students may recieve slightly discounted rates with some service providers.
+Students may receive slightly discounted rates with some service providers.
 Children under the age of 16, or under 19 if in full-time education, are eligible for free dental and optical checks and treatment.

 Read further information on bringing your family to Northern Ireland.